whoislewys/AppTrackerTechnicalInterview/README.md

 To be done before-hand:

 - [ ] Fork This Repo.
 Please make this forked repo private and share it with @achou11 and @ErikSin.
-- [ ] Set up the development environment of your local computer.
-Make sure the iPhone simulator is running.
+- [ ] Set up the development environment on your local computer.
+Make sure an iPhone simulator is running.

 To be done during the interview: